theheking/babs-rna-seq-2024/key_info.md

 title: Key Infomation
 ---

-Welcome to the bioinformatics practical for BABS3291 Genes, Genome and Evolution.
+Welcome to the Bioinformatics Practical Handbook for BABS3291 Genes, Genome and Evolution.
 The material in this handbook is designed to help guide you through the practical.

 | Groups                   | Research Topic         | GSE       | Chromosome  | First name | Last name                 |